Western and Atlantic Railroad: After the chase

 When the chase was over, both engines returned to service.
 After the "General"'s service with the W&A was over, she retired to the Nashville, Chattanooga and St. Louis Railway Union Depot in Chattanooga.
 In 1890, the Nashville, Chattanooga and St. Louis Railway overhauled the General and provided the locomotive for public events and to promote the line's Civil War history (to drum up the tourism trade) up through the 1930s.
 In 1962, 100 years after the chase, the L&N performed work necessary to allow the locomotive to operate under her own power for a series of appearances marking the 100th anniversary of the Andrews Raid.
 The premier appearance was her run from Atlanta to Chattanooga over the Western & Atlantic Railroad.
 After this run, the General would make excursion trips on various rail lines across the eastern US through most of the 1960s.
 In the late 60s, the General was to go to Kennesaw for another appearance when the City of Chattanooga officials halted it.
 The engine was put in storage in Louisville while a legal battle for its custody ensued.
 In 1971 the United States District Court confirmed the right of the railroad to dispose of the locomotive as it saw fit and it was moved to Kennesaw, Georgia (via a route bypassing Chattanooga) in 1972 where it was placed in the Big Shanty Museum.
-The Texas was retired shortly after the turn of the century, and was stored on a siding.
+The Texas was renamed Cincinnati and was retired shortly after the turn of the century, and was stored on a siding.
 In 1911, it was moved to Grant Park and later placed in the Atlanta Cyclorama.